aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 -rw-rw-rw-   1        506 2020-04-17 20:58 oss://yang-hhht/hourly_table/2017-02-01/03/emp01.txt.gz
 -rw-rw-rw-   1        506 2020-04-17 20:58 oss://yang-hhht/hourly_table/2017-02-01/03/emp06.txt.gz
 ```
 <br />If you use the lzo compression feature in an open-source Hadoop cluster environment, you need to install the native library of gplcompression and the hadoop-lzo package.
-If you lack the relevant environment, we recommend that you use other compression methods.
+If you don't have the relevant environment, we recommend that you use other compression methods.

 <a name="azhZZ"></a>
 #### 7、use --outputManifest and --requirePreviousManifest

-During use, you can specify to generate a list file of dictcp to record information such as the target file, source file, and data volume during the copy process, to generate only one manifest file, you must specify the requirePreviousManifest parameter as flase.
-The current outputManifest file must be a gz-type compressed file by default.
-You can name its prefix based on your business needs.
+You can specify to generate a manifest file to record information such as the source file, target file and data size during the copy process.
+To generate manifest file, you must specify the requirePreviousManifest parameter as flase.
+The current outputManifest file will be a gz-type compressed file by default.
+You can name its prefix based on your own demand.
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --outputManifest=manifest-2020-04-17.gz --requirePreviousManifest=false --parallelism 20
 ```